County Services Impacted by COVID-19

 Our face-to-face programming is limited, but we are providing programming virtually for the community.
 More details can be found at our website johnson.k-state.edu or we can be reached at 913-715-7000.

 The Legal Department will be open to the public and county staff.
 However, we will be operating with limited administrative staff and many attorneys will be working from home.
 A plastic sneeze guard will be installed at the front counter to separate employees and the public, hand sanitizer is available for the public’s use and social distancing guidelines should be followed at all times.
 We encourage the public to call 913-715-1900 before coming to the department since there will be limited staff working on-site.

 The law library is currently open from 8 a.m. to 5 p.m.
-Monday through Friday only.
+Monday through Friday.
 Afterhours access to registered attorneys is unavailable.
-Remote access to research databases such as Westlaw and Lexis will expire at the end of May.
+Remote access to research databases such as Westlaw and Lexis is not available.
+For more information, call 913-715-4154.

 CALL 911 IF YOU HAVE A MEDICAL EMERGENCY!
 The MED-ACT business office is now open to the public, but customers are encouraged to continue to do business by phone or email where possible.
 Call 913-715-1950 or email [email protected].
 We accept patient payments online at emsbilling.com/patient.